Traumatic Brain Injuries, Concussions and Post Concussion Syndrome

 One study showed that melatonin improved sleep in post-TBI sleep disturbance greater than the commonly prescribed sleep medication amitriptyline, without the drowsiness the following day.
 This it may be worth discussing with your doctor.

 Multiple research papers strongly recommend that patients with concussions, post-concussion syndrome, or any type of brain injury should be given a comprehensive vision examination, specifically testing for convergence, eye movement, and accommodative function.
 These types of tests are not done by your family optometrist or a neurologist but by an optometrist specializing in vision development or an optometrist trained in neuro-optometric rehabilitation.
 The vision exam will include visual acuity at near, eye teaming skills, eye focusing skills, and eye movement skills.
+Vision therapists can often also assess and treat primitive reflexes.

 Vestibular Rehabilitation Therapy: